Coronavirus (COVID-19) Preparedness Information Learn More

 We use generic medicines when possible to keep costs low.
 Because of this, some medicines may look different from your usual pills.
 If you have questions about the pills or other medicines you are taking, do not hesitate to ask your nurse or physician.

-For the safety and well being of our patients, visitors, and team members, all Scott Memorial Hospital facilities, including the grounds on the SMH Campus have been designated tobacco-free and smoke free.
+For the safety and well being of our patients, visitors, and team members, all Scott Memorial Health facilities, including the grounds on the SMH Campus have been designated tobacco-free and smoke free.
 As a tobacco-free campus, use of tobacco products, including electronic cigarettes, is prohibited on all SMH property and grounds, including satellite offices.
 This applies to all sidewalks and parking lots on the SMH camps.

-To protect your health and the health of others, Scott Memorial Hospital is a smoke-free and tobacco-free campus.
+To protect your health and the health of others, Scott Memorial Health is a smoke-free and tobacco-free campus.
 Smoking and use of tobacco is not permitted in patient rooms, corridors, lobbies, waiting rooms, any other area of the hospital or the entire hospital campus.